-Tornadoes can happen anytime, anywhere—often striking with little or no warning.
-Knowing the signs and what to do when a tornado warning or watch is issued can help save lives.
-Having a plan and conducting a tornado drill on a routine basis is the first step to helping protect your family, employees, students, customers and others in your care in the event of a tornado.
+The first step in preparation is to have a written plan and to conduct a tornado drill on a routine basis in order to help protect your family, employees, students, customers and others in your care in the event of a tornado.

-Evaluate how well the drill went, updating your plan as necessary based on the answers to the following questions.
+Evaluate how well the drill went, updating your plan as necessary based on the answers to the following questions: